MCHatcher/OBC-multiple-equilibria/README.md

 MAIN OBJECTS
 --------------

+Omega_bar, Gama_bar, Psi_bar -- Solution matrices of the fixed-structure terminal solution.

+Omeg_t, Gama_t, Psi_t -- 3-D arrays that store the time-varying matrices under each solution at each t.

+ind_stack -- Matrices of all guessed sequences of structures.

 ind_sol -- Matrix to store the verified guesses on the indicator variable.

-mstar -- Matrix to store the index of those guesses which are solutions.
+mstar -- Vector to store the index of those guesses which are solutions.

 Verify -- Note that Verify(t) = 1 only the guess at date t is verfied, so a guessed sequence of regimes is verified only if sum(Verify) = T_sim-1 (see PF_insert.m, Line 93).